Google Closure Template Project - Getting Started Quickly with Google Closure Tools

 One of the hardest things about getting started properly with Google Closure Tools is that it has a huge amount of framework boilerplate that needs to be organised in order to write your first line of code.
 I have found that the effort is definately worthwhile but the process can definatelly be simplified.
-These views are shared by many in the community and projects like plovr from Michael Bolin (author of the most awesome Closure: The Definitive Guide) offer alternatives to get started in a more efficient and intuitive way.
+These views are shared by many in the community and projects like plovr from Michael Bolin (authors of the most awesome Closure: The Definitive Guide) offer alternatives to get started in a more efficient and intuitive way.

 I created this sample project to get you going on your own closure project very quickly.
 I did not use plovr as I’m not a fan of the additional server (hence additional deployment step, hence one more thing that can go wrong) design.